18 Effective Time Management Strategies and Techniques

 11. Look ahead—weeks and months

-When you have many things on your to-do list, it can become challenging to see the bigger picture.
-That’s why it’s a critical time management strategy to make a conscious effort to step back and look at what’s coming ahead in the next few weeks or months.
+When you have many things on your to-do list, seeing the bigger picture can be challenging.
+A critical time management strategy includes making a conscious effort to step back and look at what’s coming ahead in the next few weeks or months.
 Looking at the future pipeline can help you prepare for upcoming projects and ensure that you’re not overloading your plate with future projects.

 12. Take time to recharge

-At some point, it is time to put down the work and call it a full day.
-You are only human, and humans need sleep and rest.
-When you’re exhausted, you won’t be able to perform as well as you would if you were fully rested.
-So, make sure you take time to decompress and get the rest your body needs.
+So, make sure to take time to decompress and get the rest your body needs.
 By giving yourself the chance to reset your energy clock, you can get more done on the work clock.
-This is especially important for remote workers that are trying to remain productive while working from home.
+This is especially important for remote workers who are trying to remain productive while working from home.
+Consider taking a minute break between tasks to reset your focus and energy, especially during long work sessions.

 Advanced time management techniques

 Above are 12 time management strategies that you can start to implement today.
-These tips can help you get more time out of your day and to be more productive at work.
-But, there’s another layer to effective time management that utilizes technology and more structured work time.
-Below are six advanced time management techniques:
+These tips can help you get more time out of your day and be more productive at work.
+But, there’s another layer to effective time management that uses technology and more structured work time.
+Below we discuss six advanced time management techniques.

 13. Delegate and outsource

 You don’t have to do everything yourself.
 Sometimes, the best thing you can do is delegate specific tasks to other people who can do them faster or better.
-If you don’t have anyone that can help share your burden, it might be time to outsource or hire a freelance contractor.
-You can find highly-skilled freelancers on Upwork, the world’s work marketplace, to help you get more work done without costing your valuable time.
+If you don’t have anyone who can help share your burden, consider outsourcing or hiring a freelance contractor.
+You can find highly skilled freelancers on Upwork, the world’s work marketplace, to help you get more work done without costing you valuable time.

 14. Eisenhower’s Urgent-Important Matrix